MagicJinn/SDLS/README.md

 SDLS is a Unity BepInEx plugin for Sunless Sea.

 ## Sunless Data Loading Simplified (SDLS) is both a modders tool and a clientside mod that allows for Sunless Sea mod creation, without (most of) the jank.
-About 70% of the fields in a Sunless Sea .json are unused, and this mod allows you to safely remove them!
+About 70% of the fields in a Sunless Sea .json are unused, and this mod allows you to safely remove them!<br><br>It also [increases loading speed](Fastload), and adds quality of life features like [LoadIntoSave](LoadIntoSave)!

 ### **How does it work?**